-We would like to thank elected members and officers of the Council for all of their work during 2017-18.
-The production of the accounts is very much a team effort and again the unaudited accounts were completed by the 30 June deadline.
+We would like to thank elected members and officers of the Council for all of their work during 2018-19.
+The production of the accounts is very much a team effort and again the unaudited accounts were completed before the 30 June deadline.

-Steven Grimmond Chief Executive 27 September 2018 Eileen Rowand MBA CPFA Executive Director Finance and Corporate Services 27 September 2018
+Steven Grimmond Chief Executive 27 September 2019 Eileen Rowand MBA CPFA Executive Director Finance and Corporate Services 27 September 2019

-Councillor Dave Dempsey Convener of the Superannuation Fund and Pensions Sub-Committee 27 September 2018
+Councillor Dave Dempsey Convener of the Superannuation Fund and Pensions Committee 27 September 2019